Michele Clark

-Michele E. Clark (June 2, 1943 — December 8, 1972) was an American journalist.
-She was the first African-American woman to be a television correspondent for CBS News.
-As a correspondent at WBBM-TV she covered the 1972 Democratic Party presidential primaries.
-Clark died in a plane crash in 1972, at the age of 29, while investigating the Watergate scandal.
+Michele E. Clark (June 2, 1943 – December 8, 1972) was an American journalist.
+Clark was the first African–American woman to serve as a television correspondent for CBS News.
+As a correspondent at WBBM-TV, Clark covered the 1972 Democratic Party presidential primaries.

+Clark died in the December 1972 crash of United Airlines Flight 553 at Chicago's Midway Airport, while investigating the Watergate scandal.
 Her death has been widely described as cutting short a promising career.
 Michele Clark Magnet High School in Chicago is named after her.

+Biography

 Early life and education

 Clark was born in Gary, Indiana on June 2, 1943.
-Her parents were Harvey Clark, Jr. and Johnetta Clark.
+Her parents were Harvey Clark Jr. and Johnetta Clark.
 They met while attending Fisk University, and her father served in World War II and worked as a bus driver and the manager of an appliance store.
 Clark had a younger brother, also named Harvey Clark, who became a reporter at WCAU.
 The family's decision to move into an all-white neighborhood of Cicero, Illinois sparked the Cicero race riot of 1951, of which they were the victims.